slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
 Lewis*

 <!--
+silicon valley celebrate failure only after they achieve success

 - Abilities are not prized by their virtue.
 - Real success happens when we focus on one thing at a time.
 - There are two things you need to do to be successful: know what is he right thing and having the courage to do it